dzipkowi/NBA-Data-Pipeline/README.md

 NBA box score data refreshed daily via Airflow on Google Cloud

-*Note: The pipeline is still active while the NBA Season is suspending but the data will not update until an additional game is played.*<br>
+*Note: The pipeline is still active while the NBA Season is suspended but the data will not update until an additional game is played.*<br>
 ___
 ***Dataset Details***
 * Dataset starts on 1/1/2010